 “The single best ‘cross session is intervals off road.
 So my favourite session is a 20 minute warm up on the road, go to the local woods, set up a three to four minute circuit with some technical elements – and do race pace efforts.

 “Perhaps lap on, lap off, so you get three to four minute efforts.
 Trying to handle a bike with 180bpm heart rate changes things.
 And it’s enjoyable!”

-When it comes to getting that time trial heart rate trace, he adds: “Another session might be 40 minutes zone three, with 20 second bursts every five minutes – then bring it down to zone three.”
+When it comes to getting that time trial heart rate trace, he also suggests sessions in the lower intensities, such as 40 minutes zone three, with 20 second bursts every five minutes.

 Do I need to be good at running to race cyclocross?

 Sometimes, during a cycloross race, you need to run.
 That leads amateur riders to strap on their trainers and head to the hills in the lead up to the season.

 However, the longest run sections in a ‘cross race are going to be less than a 30 seconds – so you’re better off building running into your off-road cycling sessions.

 “The big thing for me isn’t being a great runner, but not having it impact when I get back on the bike.

 “You’ll know if you’ve not done enough ‘cross sessions because you’ll jump back on the bike after a run section and have jelly legs.
 When you’re fit it’s almost like you haven’t done the run.
 Very rarely can you win a bike race from running quickly, so I wouldn’t worry about 5-10k running sessions, a lot of the top guys don’t run that much.”

 Getting to know the course with a recce is important to: “Your minimum speed is how fast you can run.
 As soon as you drop below that speed on the bike, it’s too late.
 Knowing where you need to get off is important – recce the course; courses change during the race but a recce helps.”